 Engineers are also building microfluidic devices that allow researchers to assess individual cells from a tumor.
 In a new study, researchers showed they could isolate the leader cells — those cells that first break away and migrate to other parts of the body.

 They hope to find differences in the molecular signature between cells that invade and those that don’t.
 Then, they would target the molecular underpinning with therapies to prevent cancer from invading — essentially keeping the cancer confined and preventing metastasis.

 Microfluidic devices are also helping researchers assess individual cells within a tumor to identify and assess treatment options, monitor genetic changes in tumors and flag the presence of aggressive cancer stem cells.

 Targeting cancer stem cells

-Researchers at the U-M Comprehensive Cancer Center discovered in 2003 that a small number of cells within a tumor are responsible for fueling its growth and spread.
+Researchers at the U-M Rogel Cancer Center discovered in 2003 that a small number of cells within a tumor are responsible for fueling its growth and spread.
 These cancer stem cells do not respond to traditional chemotherapies, which kill the bulk tumor cells only.

 Clinical trials at U-M are testing drugs designed to target the cancer stem cells, using them in combination with other treatments to try to improve outcomes.